Sunday, October 18, 2015

 Lost Trail Sarsaparilla (#17 - Rated 10.3 out of 12)

-Today I grabbed Lost Trail Sarsaparilla.
-Lost trail also makes a root beer.
-What is the difference was the immediate though through little activity that goes on above my shoulders.
+Today, I purchased Lost Trail Sarsaparilla.
+Lost Trail also produces root beer.
+The distinction was the immediate, subtle activity that occurred above my shoulders.

-Lost trail is anything company I am unable to find much information about.
-I generally like to learn a little history to understand how the beverage was formulated, but there is little info available.
-The website shows four employees and that is located in Louisburg, Kansas.
-They make snacks and dips, as well as soda.
+Lost Trail is a company for which I am unable to obtain extensive information.
+I generally prefer to learn a bit of history to comprehend the beverage’s formulation process, but limited information is available.
+The website displays four employees and is situated in Louisburg, Kansas.
+They produce snacks, dips, and soda.

 Nutrition (from the bottle)